Q: How do I start a development project when outsourcing?

 Q: We’re concerned about communication and misunderstandings. / Concerned about outsourcing to India / Bad experiences with outsourcing / How do you avoid this?

-A: We recruit only the top 1% of talent and have a five-step detailed recruitment process that our Swedish manager David Claesson personally set in place.
+A: We understand your concerns.
+We recruit only the top 1% of talent and have a five-step detailed recruitment process that our Swedish manager David Claesson personally set in place.
 We are fanatical about practising our core principles, one of which is frequent and transparent coaching.

 Our developers spend approximately 1200 hours every year getting training on service quality/customer service.